 The apostasy is not an isolated future fact; but the revelation of a state of things, all the elements of which are ripe before its manifestation; which ripens under the form of Christianity, having borrowed its ordinances, having given to it forms, which, substituted for life, hold in bondage even those who possess life, and hinder the manifestation of the truth and of the glory of Christ, until the moment when, everything being undermined and God Himself having removed that which restrains, the public falling away will break out and thus call for the judgment of God.
 I will add here, that I have no doubt that there will be a blessed manifestation of the elect before the catastrophe of the world.
 God will bring them out from among the worldly, that they may not be condemned with the world.
 It was so at Jerusalem before the judgment of that city; so that I expect, through the gospel, a work which fills with joy the heart of the believer.

-<h3>On the Admission of Believers into the Church&#8212; Responsibility&#8212;Primitive Churches &#8212; Receiving into Local Churches&#8212;On the Passage, @Acts 2:47.</h3>
+<h3>ON THE ADMISSION OF BELIEVERS INTO THE CHURCH -- RESPONSIBILITY -- PRIMITIVE CHURCHES -- RECEIVING INTO LOCAL CHURCHES -- ON THE PASSAGE, @ACTS 2: 47</h3>

-Our brother says in his chapter on the unity of the church (p.
-27), &#8220;The privilege and duty of those who are manifested as members of the body of Christ is to join the church which the Lord has gathered for Himself in the locality they inhabit.&#8221; Our brother forgets that things went on quite differently in the primitive church.
-A man brought to the faith of Christ was baptised,| and thus outwardly manifested; but he was not baptised as member of a church, but as member of *the* church; he was introduced into Christ&#8217;s assembly.
+Our brother says in his chapter on the unity of the church (page 27), "The privilege and duty of those who are manifested as members of the body of Christ is to join the church which the Lord has gathered for Himself in the locality they inhabit".
+Our brother forgets that things went on quite differently in the primitive church.
+A man brought to the faith of Christ was baptised,¦ and thus outwardly manifested; but he was not baptised as member of *a* church, but as member of *the* church; he was introduced into Christ's assembly.
 It might so happen, that it was in an isolated place where there were no Christians, as was the case of the eunuch of the court of Candace; but that changed nothing as to his admission.
 The reception of a Christian was not a reception into a particular church.
-There was only one baptism for the body of Christ,| sign of admission into the universal assembly on earth, but not necessarily into the assembly in heaven.
+There was only one baptism for the body of Christ,¦ sign of admission into the universal assembly on earth, but not necessarily into the assembly in heaven.
 Let us pay attention to this; baptism,

-| I speak here without making any allusion to questions and discussions between baptists and pædobaptists.
+¦I speak here without making any allusion to questions and discussions between baptists and paedobaptists.

-| Note to translation.&#8212;Baptism is not admission to the body.
+¦Note to translation. -- Baptism is not admission to the body.
 That is by baptism by one Spirit.
-But the doctrine of the ruin, or the house, was not distinctly brought out then.
+But the doctrine of the ruin, or the house, I was not distinctly brought out then.
 The general reasoning is perfectly just.

 {257}

-that outward act which did not answer universally or necessarily to the internal unity (witness, Simon Magus),| was the sign of an outward unity (as of a society of persons), by which sign all were of one body here below, without its being, however, the body of Christ viewed as the assembly of the elect unto eternal life.
+that outward act which did not answer universally or necessarily to the internal unity (witness, Simon Magus),¦ was the sign of an outward unity (as of a society of persons), by which sign all were of one body here below, without its being, however, the body of Christ viewed as the assembly of the elect unto eternal life.